otomato-gh/kubescape-action/README.md

 ```
 Scanning process itself is to be performed inside a docker container.
 For "json", "junit" and "pdf" this action provides report saving implemented as an uploaded artifact.
 This is mean, the report may be downloaded for consequent analysis.

-🐞 Please keep in mind: due to `kubescape` command syntax you can choose to scan only one thing: either `path` or `cluster`.
+🐞 Please keep in mind: due to `kubescape` command syntax you can choose to scan only one thing: either `path` or `context`.
 It makes no sense to set both parameters at the same time.